My goal is to eat at least one salad every day. It’s a good way to pack in some nutrient-dense raw vegetables.

-By the way, this salad keeps well in the refrigerator for a few days, as long as you keep the lemon tahini dressing in a separate container.
+This salad keeps well in the refrigerator for a few days, as long as you keep the lemon tahini dressing in a separate container.

 I also like to add this salad to wraps with the plant protein of my choosing and a drizzle of lemon tahini dressing inside.

 Kale & wheat berry salad with lemon tahini dressing